31 Magical Rock Garden Ideas for a Stunning Outdoor Oasis

 One thing to consider is that it does take some patience to carefully select and position each stone.
 But in the end, the result is a beautiful garden focal point that will stand the test of time.

-18. Tall Cacti Huddled Together in a Bed of Gravel
+18. Clustered Cacti in a Gravel Bed

 Have you ever considered adding a tall cactus cluster to your gravel-edged bed?
 It can really steal the show with its bold shapes and spiky outlines that just demand attention.
 Plus, the gravel not only adds to the aesthetic but also helps prevent any moisture build-up that could cause rot.
 It’s a win-win!